Vietnam.vn - Nền tảng quảng bá Việt Nam

 Killer whales attacked a cruise ship in the Strait of Gibraltar, biting off both rudders in less than 15 minutes and then playing with the debris, according to footage shared on Instagram by Florida-based Catamaran Guru, Live Science reported on June 14.
 One of the killer whales swam back as the crew headed toward shore, chasing the cruise ship all the way to the dock in Sotogrande, Spain.

 According to Dan Kriz, the pilot on the catamaran, they aimed straight at the rudder.
 The whole process took 10-15 minutes.
-The yacht was sailing through the Strait to the Canary Islands on April 15.
-A pod of four to five killer whales, including at least three juveniles, charged at the yacht’s rudder.
-Kriz saw two juvenile killer whales attack the rudder one after the other while the adult swam around.
+The yacht was sailing through the strait to the Canary Islands on April 15.
+A pod of four or five killer whales, including at least three juveniles, charged at the yacht’s rudder.
+Kriz saw with his own eyes two juvenile killer whales attacking the rudder one after the other while the adult swam around.

-In video of the encounter, a juvenile killer whale can be seen swooping under the boat's stern, then slamming its head into the bottom of the vessel.
+In video of the encounter, a young killer whale can be seen swooping under the boat's stern, then slamming its head into the bottom of the vehicle.
 Five seconds later, it reappears with a piece of fiberglass in its mouth.
 The attack was deliberate and effective.
-"As we were driving toward the dock, we saw the adult killer whale chasing us.
+"As we were driving towards the dock, we saw the adult killer whale chasing us.
 The crew immediately shut off the engine.
-They stopped, let the animal take the rest of the rudder, and the pod left," Kriz said.
+They stopped, let the animal take the remaining rudder, and the whole pod left," Kriz said.

 An Khang (According to Live Science )